-With the house and construction 3D printing sector predicted to become a $40bn market by 2027, a number of companies have raced to create the first house 3D printers that can reliably and quickly build hundreds of houses at low prices, achieving feats impossible through traditional construction methods.
+We’ve seen a race to create the first house 3D printers that can reliably and quickly build hundreds of 3D printed houses at low prices, achieving feats impossible through traditional construction methods.

 - Best known for: Austin, Texas 3D printed house